alpersonalwebsite/react/03_local-state.md

 }
 ```

 Note: `setState()` will merge the object that we pass in into the current state.
+The merge is **shallow** — it only merges the top level.
+If you have a nested object in state and only pass one of its inner keys, the rest of the nested object is replaced, not merged.
+For nested updates you must spread the existing nested object yourself: `this.setState({ user: { ...this.state.user, name: 'Wendy' } })`.
 BTW, I´m using the lifecycle `componentDidMount()` to force a change in the state without any user interaction and just for demo purposes.
 In a *tiny app* where a call to an API is done in this "stage", a method or a callback to that API call could set the new data for the state properties through `this.setState()`.

-If the "new state" depends in the "previous one" (like `booleans` or `adding/subtracting`)
+If the "new state" depends on the "previous one" (like `booleans` or `adding/subtracting`)

 ```javascript
 this.setState(prevState => {